bazel-xcode/PodToBUILD/README.md

 An easy way to integrate `CocoaPods.org` into Bazel.

-`PodSpecToBUILD` integrates Pod dependencies end to end with an easy to use macro.
+`PodToBUILD` integrates Pod dependencies end to end with an easy to use macro.

 ### Quickstart Instructions: